-When it comes to writing a killer resume, there are several different formats to choose from, each with their own unique advantages.
-According to a recent poll, roughly 96% of workers want to change careers in 2023!
+When it comes to creating a functional resume that will land you interviews, there are several different formats to choose from, each with their own unique advantages.
+According to a recent poll, roughly 96% of workers want to change careers this year!
 As a professional resume writer helping lots of career changers, my go-to format is the functional resume.
 The functional resume style focuses on highlighting your relevant skills and achievements rather than emphasizing your work history.

-In this article I’ll walk you through, step-by-step, how to write a functional resume hat not only highlights your transferable skills, but that is also directly targeted toward your new career goal.
+In this article I’ll walk you through, step-by-step, how to go about creating a functional resume that not only highlights your transferable skills, but that is also directly targeted toward your new career goal.

-If you’re making a career change, re-entering the workforce after a career pause, or you’ve got limited work experience, you can likely benefit from using a functional or combination-style resume.
-A functional-style resume enables you to emphasize your skills, accomplishments, and qualifications that are relevant to your targeted job.
+If you’re making a career change, re-entering the workforce after a career pause, or you’ve got limited work experience, you can likely benefit from creating a functional resume.
+A functional resume enables you to emphasize your skills, accomplishments, and qualifications that are relevant to your targeted job while also de-emphasizing your work history.

 Begin your functional resume with a compelling and targeted summary.
 This section should showcase your biggest strengths and passions in relation to your targeted job.
 You can think of your summary as an introduction, providing recruiters and employers with an overview of your expertise and what you bring to the table.

-The next step in learning how to write a functional resume is identifying your key skills and strengths.
+The next step in creating a functional resume is identifying your key skills and strengths.
 Think about how they align with the requirements of the job you’re targeting.
 Print out the job posting of your targeted position.
 Next, take a pen or highlighter and highlight the key skills and experiences that are listed.
 Make sure these are also skills that you possess.
 I never recommend for candidates to list skills they don’t have.

 Once you’ve identified key strengths and skills, you can create a section on your resume titled something like “Relevant Skills & Experience.”
 In this section, you can list three to four key skill categories that align with the job posting.
 Here’s an example below of a job seeker who is targeting a customer service role: